 What are the Regulations?

-Governor Cuomo has enacted various measures to protect workers during the COVID-19 global pandemic.
+Former Governor Cuomo enacted various measures to protect workers during the COVID-19 global pandemic.
 Your employer must take various safety and health precautions for the work site, including providing you with a face covering, ensuring that social distancing is being followed, making hand washing and sanitizing stations available, and making sure that cleaning and disinfection are occurring frequently.
 Your employer should make operational adjustments such as creating policies to enable employees to work remotely due to pandemic-related reasons and staggering shifts to reduce workplace density.
 Your employer may not threaten or retaliate against you for complaining that the business has failed to take adequate safety and health measures.

 Emergency Preparedness Law

 According to the Emergency Preparedness Law, public employers are required to have a written plan for operations in the event of a declared public health emergency, including COVID-19.
 All public employees should have access to this plan.
-If your employer is not following state guidance, rules or laws concerning a communicable disease, you have the right to file a complaint by using the ‘File a Complaint’ button below.

 Employers may use these templates to assist them with complying with the law: